 Explore rooms full of railway legends, including the majestic Duchess of Hamilton, the futuristic Japanese Bullet Train and the opulent Royal Trains, or watch engineers at work in The Workshop.
 Delve into the social, technical and artistic impact of the railway or take a simulator ride and experience the sounds, sights and smells of the world's fastest steam locomotive.

 Located right in the heart of York city centre, you’ll have no trouble getting to the National Railway Museum.
+If you're heading to the museum after touching down at Leeds Bradford International Airport, you can get there within 1 hour by car or 1 hour and 30 minutes by train.

 As you drive into York, you’ll see several signposts for the museum.
 Head to the visitor car park on Leeman Road for a short stroll to the museum.